RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add `Ctrl+]` and `Ctrl+[` shortcuts to indent/unindent text, respectively.
 * Add a *Save copy as* action.
-* Add an option to show the selected file in the operating system file explorer.
+* Add a context menu entry to show the selected file in the operating system file explorer.
 * Apply smart indentation rules to Python files only.
 For non-Python files, the Editor will preserve the indentation level of the previous line.